alexfikl/pycaputo/docs/index.rst

     :language: python
     :linenos:

+These methods are described by the :class:`~pycaputo.derivatives.CaputoDerivative` and :class:`~pycaputo.differentiation.CaputoUniformL1Method` classes.
 We can then set up a grid and evaluate the derivative at all points

 .. literalinclude:: ../examples/caputo-derivative-l1.py